themeland/sapp-react-documentation/README.md

 ## public
-I hope you have seen this template `public` folder structure on [Folder structure](/folder-structure) menu.
+I hope you have seen this template `public` folder on the downloaded package `Sapp - React App Landing Page` from ThemeForest.

 In this `public` folder you can see `index.html` file.
 This file structure is like this-